ZX1998-12/BERT-TFBS/README.md

    - `linear_model.py` is the BERT-TFBS-v1 variant model which is constructed by removing the CNN module, CBAM, and the convolutional layer in the output module from BERT-TFBS.
    - `CNN_model.py` is the BERT-TFBS-v2 variant model which is constructed by removing CBAM from BERT-TFBS.
    - `model.py` is the BERT-TFBS which consists of a DNABERT-2 module, a CNN module, a CBAM, and an output module.

-### 3.4 **Result**
-   - This folder comprises detailed result images from the performance of the model on the 165 ChIP-seq datasets.